 Learn more about Shourd, the play and some of the actors.
 Please also join us for a post-performance conversation on Wednesday, October 7, with Shourd, Brown and spatial justice activist Liz Ogbu.

-Partners include: PEN America, Cornerstone Theater Company, ImaginAction, Z Space, Success Centers, The International Society of Criminology (ISC), Department of Criminology at the University of Brescia, Italy, the Mohammad and Mahera Abu Ghazaleh Foundation, Restore Oakland, Manny's San Francisco, Marin Shakespeare Company, Designing Justice + Designing Spaces, and MOZAIK Philanthropy.
+Partners include: PEN America, Cornerstone Theater Company, ImaginAction, Z Space, Success Centers, The International Society of Criminology (ISC), Department of Criminology at the University of Brescia, Italy, the Mohammad and Mahera Abu Ghazaleh Foundation, Restore Oakland, Manny's San Francisco, Marin Shakespeare Company, Designing Justice + Designing Spaces, Dream Corps, Mother Jones, and MOZAIK Philanthropy.

 The Pulitzer Center's reporting and educational outreach on mass incarceration and related justice issues is supported by the Art for Justice Fund and other donors.
 The Art for Justice Fund was created by Agnes Gund in partnership with the Ford Foundation and Rockefeller Philanthropy Advisors.